marius-schairer/MDEF_Documentation/docs/term2/Term2Overview.md

 # Term 2

-`you will find more information here soon`
+`here you will find more information about the second term soon`